charlottegiseleweil/pdm_report/src/02_Method.md

 ### Suggested solutions {#sec:criterion}
 Strong of the knowledge from the literature review, and the current state of existing visualizations, display solutions were suggested.
 For the tasks where no satisfying solutions could be found, new ones were developed, or adapted from solutions existing in neighboring fields in the literature.

 It is a rather subjective task to assess the quality of suggested solutions.
-To increase objectivity, several criteria were considered, specifically the imperatives for visualization, defined by [@stephens2012] in the context of ensemble predicitons (figure \ref{fig:crit1}), and the criteria of clarity and completeness detailed by @Allen1, in Annex \ref{fig:crit2}.
+To increase objectivity, several criteria were considered, specifically the imperatives for visualization, defined by [@stephens2012] in the context of ensemble predicitons (figure \ref{fig:crit1}), and the criteria of clarity and completeness detailed by @Allen1, in appendix \ref{fig:crit2}.

 ![Imperatives for visualization, defined by [@stephens2012] in the context of ensemble predicitons:  richness, saliency, and robustness.](../images/criterias.png){#fig:crit1 width=40%}

-![When Evaluating a Figure for Clarity and Completeness, Consider the Following Questions[@Allen1]](../images/assess_table.png){#fig:crit2 width=80%} *will go in annex? bpb?*

-### Sample use case: Prioritization of native forest restoration in Pu‘u Wa‘awa‘a, Hawai‘i (*remove?*)
-*bpb: Is this really needed?* (todo if so)

-#### Defining the needs
-In terms of static visualizations.
-The main goal of the paper  is to look at the impact of restoration (land cover scenarios) on the ES objectives (water, flammability) both independently and then simultaneously with climate scenarios going on in the background.

 ##Development of a web application
 Building on the knowledge from the previous chapters, and attempting to partially fill the gaps identified where improved visualizations would be useful, a prototype of a web application was developped.
 This was done in the context of the multi-objective optimization for the Tana waterfund (detailed in \ref{sec:tanacase}).
 Details about the implementation method and choices can be found in chapter \ref{sec:TheTool}.
-\
-\

-*Methodolgy to go in chapter 5, introducing the webapp, or here? (bpb?) * *Maybe just summarize it here?*

 ##Master thesis workflow